 Normally, the medium color (yellow or gray) is assigned to the middle class.
-Sometimes, the user may whish to change the class where the color switches.
-First, the "Set value for color change .." must be ticked on.
+Sometimes, the user may wish to change the class where the color switches.
+First, the "Set value for color change" must be ticked.
 Next, in the now enabled drop-down box, choose the class limit for which the middle color should be used.
 The effect is shown below.
-Whereas before, values in the class below "392.70" - the middle class - was drawn in yellow.
-When the user now selects another class limit, the colors assigned to the classes change, here one of the shades of green is dropped and shade of red is added.
+Before, values in the class below "392.70" - the middle class - were drawn in yellow.
+When the user now selects another class limit, the colors assigned to the classes change.
+Here one of the shades of green is dropped and shades of red are added.